-If you’re searching for a “dentist near me” in Merritt Island that can answer questions about why your gums are bleeding or receding, Your Family Dental is happy to answer some of the most common questions we hear in our centrally located Merritt Island dentist office about gum and periodontal disease.
+If you’re searching for a “dentist near me” in Merritt Island, 32953, that can answer questions about why your gums are bleeding or receding.
+Your Family Dental is happy to answer some of the most common questions we hear in our centrally located Merritt Island dentist’s office about gum and periodontal disease.

-If you don’t see the answer to the question you have about your specific periodontal concern, please give our helpful and friendly staff a call and we’ll be happy to help you.
+If you don’t see the answer to the question you have about your specific periodontal concern, please give our helpful and friendly emergency dentist a call and we’ll be happy to help you.

-What is gum disease?
 It’s normal for tartar to builds up around your gums – even with diligent at-home brushing and flossing.
 When this happens, your gums will start to become inflamed from the bacteria created from the tartar.
 Bleeding while brushing at home will often accompany the inflammation.
-This condition is known as gingivitis and it can advance into periodontitis – more commonly known as gum disease or periodontal disease.
+This condition is known as gingivitis.
+And it can advance into periodontitis – more commonly known as gum disease or periodontal disease.

 Ready to learn more?
-Call Your Family Dental now to schedule an appointment!
+Call Your Family Dental now to schedule an appointment in 32953.